 Real Time Monitoring - The MBNEP provided funding to DISL to support operation and maintenance of real-time monitoring sites at Meaher Park, Dauphin Island, Weeks Bay, and Middle Bay lighthouse.
 These monitoring stations provide real-time data that can be viewed at www.mymobilebay.com, a website also containing links to the Mobile River, Fort Morgan, and the Farewell Buoy as part of the Physical Oceanographic Real-Time System of the National Ocean Service (with data more pertinent to shipping interests) as well as data from Weeks Bay and Grand Bay through the NOAA Weather Service Hydrometerological Automated Data System.
-Staff support for this program has been integrated into the SAC Coordinator responsibilities.
+The Dauphin Island now supports this monitoring 100%.